 If you’re looking for some primary areas to focus on, though, we recommend researching your major competitors, any current industry trends, financial forecasts, and overall sector profitability to get started.
 You can also document where you believe your plumbing business will find its home in the industry and the types of competitors you expect to come up against when you eventually open your HVAC business.
 Remember that every little bit of information helps, and the more thorough your industry overview is, the easier it will be to create strategies that help your business succeed within the industry.

 A financial projection lays out how you’re going to fund your HVAC business and how much you need to make to break even and keep your business in the black.
 Creating a financial projection can be a complex process, and we recommend getting some professional help from an accountant, bookkeeper, or financial expert if your initial numbers don’t add up.

 Take time to ensure that your financial projection is thorough and plans for all possible future outcomes.
 Nobody wants to reach a roadblock down the track and not have the financial resources to cover it, and you’ll thank yourself for doing the work now if you ever reach that point later.

 With your finances squared away, it’s time to build some goals and aspirations for your business within the confines of what your budget and future profitability will allow.
-Business goals need to hit several key criteria to be effective, which sounds easy on paper but can be a very different beast when you’re rushing to complete one while juggling all the other demands of starting an HVAC business.
+To create a profitable HVAC business, your business goals will need to hit several key criteria to be effective.
+This sounds easy on paper, but can be a bit challenging when you’re rushing to complete an entire set of goals while also juggling all the other demands of starting an HVAC business.